Are you alarmed at the cost of college? Don’t be.

 - If you have already applied, skip to step 2.

 - If you have applied to CFCC within the past year, you do not need to complete another application.

 - Go to fafsa.ed.gov and start your application.
 (Need a step-by-step guide?
 Check out this video .)

 Wait for CFCC Correspondence

-- New applicants should allow 4 business days in the creation of a CFCC email account.
+- New applicants should allow four business days to create a CFCC email account.

 - You may elect to receive paper copies in addition to electronic correspondence by indicating that preference in WebAdvisor > Student Planning (Self-Service) > Financial Information > Financial Aid > Correspondence Option.

 Financial Aid Eligibility

 - Have a high school diploma or a General Education Development (GED) certificate, pass a test approved by the U.S. Department of Education, meet other standards the state establishes that the Department approves, or complete a high school education in a home setting that is treated as such under state law.